How to Choose Your Best Shots for the British Hairdressing Awards

 The process will undoubtedly include some hard work, late nights and tough decisions, but it offers the opportunity to showcase yourself at your absolute best.

-With the submission deadline for the British Hairdressing Awards 2020 sponsored by Schwarzkopf this Friday at 5pm, we spoke with previous year’s winners to get their advice on making the most of your entry this year.
+With the submission deadline for the British Hairdressing Awards 2022 sponsored by Schwarzkopf Professional being 1 July 2022 at 5pm, we spoke with previous winners to get their advice on making the most of your entry this year.

 Preparation is key